sematext/docs/docs/monitoring/quick-start.md

 ## Creating a Monitoring App

-You create an App by pressing the **+ Create Monitoring App** button in the Monitoring tab.
+You create an App by pressing the **+ Create Monitoring App** button or by clicking **+ New Monitoring App** in the Monitoring tab.

 ![Create a new Monitoring App](../images/guide/monitoring/sematext-monitoring-app-create.png)

-Choose one of the 40 integrations.
+Choose one of the many available integrations.

 ![Choose Monitoring App Integration](../images/guide/monitoring/monitoring-app-integrations.png)

-Once clicking on your desired integration, add a name, and press **Continue**.
+Once clicking on your desired integration, add a name, and press **Create App**.

 ![Name Monitoring App Integration](../images/guide/monitoring/name-monitoring-app.png)
-<p align="center" style="font-style:italic;font-size:12px;">A sample of creating a Docker Monitoring App</p>
+<p align="center" style="font-style:italic;font-size:12px;">A sample of creating an Infra Monitoring App</p>

-This will immediately open up the Agent installation instructions.
+This will immediately open up the Agent installation instructions, based on your environment.
 Follow the steps and data will start flowing in!

 ![Install Agent](../images/guide/monitoring/install-monitoring-agent.png)
 <p align="center" style="font-style:italic;font-size:12px;">Every type of Integration has a dedicated Agent Installation Guide</p>